MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/health-diagnostic-performance/troubleshoot-arr-using-frt-rules.md

     - **ARR\_REQUEST\_ROUTED:**

-        - **WebFarm**: Indicates the name of the server group to where the request is routed.
+        - **WebFarm**: Indicates the name of the server group where the request is routed.
-        - **Server**: Indicates the destination server to where the request is routed.
+        - **Server**: Indicates the destination server where the request is routed.
         - **Algorithm**: Indicates which load balance algorithm is used.
         - **RoutingReason**: Indicates the decision behind why the server is selected.